MIT-Emerging-Talent/ET6-CDSP-group-01-repo/0_domain_study/brainstorming.md

 - __Divergent Thinking__:

   All members shared their interests and found that we are all interested in __climate__ and __education__.
-So we decided to search for a climate related questions and add all our ideas to a common [folder.](https://docs.google.com/document/d/1sP7SEOIk5nfMWbOkqMjhV4sDKyj_dIqOehNsN90ySrw/edit?tab=t.0)
+So we decided to search for climate and education related questions and add all our ideas to a common [folder.](https://docs.google.com/document/d/1sP7SEOIk5nfMWbOkqMjhV4sDKyj_dIqOehNsN90ySrw/edit?tab=t.0)
+  Most of the suggested topics were broad so we started to search for research
+  papers in the topics
-  Most of the suggested topics were broad so we started to search in Google Scholar to widen our understading in the topics and to find gaps in the suggested topics.
+   to widen our understading in the topics and to find gaps in the suggested topics.

 - __Convergent Thinking__: